 Discuss endangered birds, amphibians, and plants endemic to both areas.

 The area of Northern Luis Obispo County was and remains is an ecological transition zone.
 You will find plant species from southern and northern California residing side-by-side.

 The inclination of modern modelers and environmental chroniclers of the Salinas Valley is to discuss the valley in terms of minimum, maximum, mean and average conditions.
 However, there is a wide range of altitude, temperatures, fog, wind, and rainfall that collectively create climatic gradients and hundreds of micro-ecosystems that defy definition.
 For example, the elevation ranges from 540 feet at Bradley to 10 feet at the Blanco.
-Because the valley is bracketed by the Santa Lucia Mlountains on the west and the Gabilan Hills on the east, there are rain shadows and areas where storms might stall creating a wide variety of precipitation patterns from north to south and east to west.
-The mouth of the valley opens to the Monterey Bay; and therefore, marine influences are greatest near the Bay and taper off as they approach San Ardo in the south.
+Because the valley is bracketed by the Santa Lucia Mountains to the West and the Gabilan Hills to the East, there are rain shadows and areas where storms might stall creating a wide variety of precipitation patterns from north to south and east to west.
+The mouth of the valley opens to the Monterey Bay; and therefore, marine influences are greatest near the Bay and taper off as they approach San Ardo in the South.
 These conditions and gradients bely convenient classification or simple description.
 Most models are not intricate enough to be useful as predictors of conditions.

 The Salinas River watershed is often lumped with other watersheds in the state, but the unique in its own right.
-Frist of all, it flows from south to north.
-Secondly, it is what many call an upside down river: much of the available water is subsurface.
+First of all, it flows from south to north.
+Secondly, it is what many call an upside-down river: much of the available water is subsurface.
 Discuss the river’s hydrology more.
 Cite the book “The Upside Down River”

-Insert info about William Powell and the prevailing views about westard expansion and how that dramatically altered California’s ecology.
+Insert info about William Powell and the prevailing views about westward expansion and how that dramatically altered California’s ecology.